fmuller-pns/esp32-vscode-project-template/readme.md

 Now, how to communicate with GitHub ?

-1. Open visual code studio.
+1. Open visual studio code.
 2. Click on the `Source Control` icon on your left side or use `Ctrl+Shift+G` shortcut.
 3. For the first time, click on `Initialize Repository` button
 4. Enter a message for your first commit (ex: first commit) and click on Commit icon